AcceleratedLinux/accelerated-linux/linux/Documentation/dev-tools/kselftest.rst

 You can also specify a restricted list of tests to run together with a dedicated skiplist::

-  $  make TARGETS="bpf breakpoints size timers" SKIP_TARGETS=bpf kselftest
+  $  make TARGETS="breakpoints size timers" SKIP_TARGETS=size kselftest

 See the top-level tools/testing/selftests/Makefile for the list of all possible targets.